Sparksaak/NewsWise/README.md

 5.  **Load Unpacked:** Click the "Load unpacked" button that appears.

-6.  **Select Folder:** Navigate to and select the folder where you extracted/cloned the NewsWise extension files.
+6.  **Select Folder:** Navigate to and select the extracted News Wise extension folder.

-7.  **Pin Extension (Optional):** Click the puzzle piece icon next to your profile avatar in the Chrome toolbar and pin the NewsWise icon for easy access.
+7.  **Pin Extension (Optional):** Click the puzzle piece icon next to your profile avatar in the Chrome toolbar and pin the News Wise icon for easy access.

 Usage
 -----

-Once installed, the NewsWise icon will appear in your Chrome toolbar.
+Once installed, the News Wise icon will appear in your Chrome toolbar.

 1.  **Navigate to a News Article:** Open any news article in your Chrome browser.

-2.  **Activate Extension:** Click the NewsWise extension icon in your toolbar.
+2.  **Activate Extension:** Click the News Wise extension icon in the extensions toolbar.

-3.  **View Authenticity Score:** A pop-up will display the authenticity score for the current article.

-4.  **Access Reasoning:** Click on the "View Reasoning" or similar button within the pop-up to see a detailed breakdown of how the score was determined.

-5.  **Summarize Article:** Click on the "Summarize Article" button to generate a condensed version of the content.

 Contributing
 ------------

-We welcome contributions to the NewsWise project!
+We welcome contributions to the News Wise project!
 If you are interested in improving this extension, please follow these steps:

 1. Fork the repository.